 Here are some basic rules of thumb when it comes to feeding newborns.
 Talk to your pediatrician or nursing consultant if you have any issues, but for most babies these principles will help you have a calm, contented baby.

 Newborns are sleepy.
 They want to feed a bit then nod off.
-This is not a good idea for a few reasons.
+This is not a good idea for a few reasons, listed below.

-- They will not go into a deep sleep (which takes around 20 minutes) and then when they transition through sleep cycles (around 45 minutes or so after they’ve gone to sleep) they’ll wake up out of hunger.
+- Also, they will not go into a deep sleep (which takes around 20 minutes) and then when they transition through sleep cycles (around 45 minutes or so after they’ve gone to sleep) they’ll wake up out of hunger.

 - You will be feeding baby every hour all day long.